helm/helm-www/content/en/docs/chart_template_guide/functions_and_pipelines.md

 In an actual chart, all static default values should live in the `values.yaml`, and should not be repeated using the `default` command (otherwise they would be redundant).
-However, the `default` command is perfect for computed values, which can not be declared inside `values.yaml`.
+However, the `default` command is perfect for computed values, which cannot be declared inside `values.yaml`.
 For example:

 ```yaml
 drink: {{ .Values.favorite.drink | default (printf "%s-tea" (include "fullname" .)) }}